processone/docs.ejabberd.im/content/tutorials/mysql.md

 You should be set now.

-## Converting database from default to new schema
+## Converting database from singlehost to multihost schema

-Please check the section [Default and New Schemas](../admin/configuration/database.md/#default-and-new-schemas).
+Please check the section [Singlehost or Multihost](../admin/configuration/database.md/#singlehost-or-multihost).

 ## Getting further